36 Drought-tolerant Plants with Names and Pictures

 Like other Palm Varieties, the spectacular Pineapple Palm is an elegant plant which will add a sophisticated and exotic feel in any space.

-Phoenix canariensis thrives in bright, indirect light, warm and humid conditions and moderately moist, well drained soil that is rich in organic matter.
+Phoenix canariensis thrives in bright indirect light, warmth of 15-260C, humidity of 55-65% and moderately moist, fertile, well drained soil coupled with monthly feeding during the growing season.
 Learn more on how to grow and care for Canary Island Date Palm.

 34. Lacy Tree Philodendron (Philodendron selloum)

-Lacy Tree Philodendron also called Tree Philodendron or Splitleaf Philodendron bears simple, large, deeply lobed, ruffle-edged, glossy, dark-green leaves; a thick, woody, trunk and numerous aerial roots which allow it to survive on little water.
+Lacy Tree Philodendron also called Tree Philodendron or Splitleaf Philodendron is among Self-heading Philodendron, featuring simple, large, deeply lobed, ruffle-edged, glossy, dark-green leaves; a thick, woody, trunk and numerous aerial roots which allow it to survive on little water.

 Splitleaf Philodendron like other Philodendron Plants is considered toxic to both humans and pets.
 Philodendron plants contain Calcium oxalate crystals which cause burning and swelling in the mouth and throat, vomiting, diarrhea and abdominal pains.

-Philodendron selloum grows best in medium to bright indirect light away from direct sunlight, warm and humid conditions and moderately moist, fertile, well-drained soils.
-Read more on how to grow and care for Lacy Tree Philodendron.
+Philodendron selloum grows best in medium to bright indirect light, warmth of 18-260C, humidity of 55-65% and moderately moist, rich, well-drained soil coupled with monthly feeding during the growing season.
+Learn how to grow and care for Lacy Tree Philodendron.

 35. Boat Lily (Tradescantia spathacea)

-Boat Lily also called Moses-in-the-Cradle, Moses-in-a-Boat, Cradle Lily or Oyster Plant bears fleshy, sword-shaped, glossy, green leaves with purplish-red undersides which store water and thus allow it to tolerate drought.
+Boat Lily also called Moses-in-the-Cradle, Moses-in-a-Boat, Cradle Lily or Oyster Plant is among popular Tradescantia varieties and features fleshy, sword-shaped, glossy, green leaves with purplish-red undersides.

-Tradescantia spathacea thrives in bright, indirect light, average warmth and moderately moist, fertile, well-drained soil.
+Tradescantia spathacea thrives in bright indirect light, warmth of 18-270C, humidity of 50-55% and moderately moist, fertile, well-drained soil coupled with monthly feeding in the growing season.
 Learn more on how to grow and care for Boat Lily.

 36. Asparagus Fern (Asparagus plumosus)

-Asparagus Fern also called Asparagus Grass, Lace Fern, Climbing Asparagus or Ferny Asparagus is an easy-care fern with needle-like leaves and extensive root system which enables it to withstand drought conditions.
+Asparagus Fern also called Asparagus Grass, Lace Fern, Climbing Asparagus or Ferny Asparagus is among the popular ornamental Asparagus ferns with needle-like leaves and extensive root system which enables it to withstand drought conditions.

-Asparagus plumosus grows best in medium to bright, indirect light, cool to average warmth and moderately moist, rich, well-drained soils.
-Read more on how to grow and care for Asparagus Fern.
+Asparagus plumosus grows best in medium to bright indirect light, warmth of 16-280C, humidity of 50-55% and moderately moist, fertile, well-drained soils coupled with weekly feeding during the growing season.
+Learn how to grow and care for Asparagus Fern.